op7ic/evtxpickup/README.md

 # Process
 The script will perform following actions:

-* Attempt to download Sysmon and Psexec from live.sysinternals.com
 * Enumerate LDAP structure of the current domain and identify any object matching 'computer' filter.
 This is done using "System.DirectoryServices.DirectorySearcher" method.
 * For each identified system, copy evtx files from default location onto specified folder